zruv/IoT-Data-Logging-with-Live-Graph-ESP32/README.md

 ## Requirements

 *   ESP32 Development Board
-*   Any one sensor (in this guide, we will use a DHT11 sensor)
+*   We will use a DHT11 sensor
 *   Arduino IDE with ESP32 board support

 ## Steps